cguintob/BTL_humidity_code/README.md

 ### Python Scripts
-`sensorData.py` --- Takes sensor data from serial port and writes it to data file; fetches weather data from Charlottesville using WTTR and writes it to separate data file
+`sensorData.py` --- Takes sensor data from serial port and writes it to data file
+`weatherData.py` --- Fetches weather data from Charlottesville using WTTR and writes it to separate data file
 `NEW_READER.py` --- An updated plotting script that uses pandas; can plot an arbitrary number of data files (in a new format) in any order and can plot